Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

-The Nakasendo Road is one of Japan's most famous trails, winding through the Kiso Valley in the Japanese Alps.
+The Nakasendo Road is one of Japan’s most famous routes, running through the Kiso Valley in the Japanese Alps.

-Imagine villages seemingly frozen in time, with dark wooden houses and paper lanterns, connected by a path that meanders through forests, mountains, streams, waterfalls, and rice fields.
-Walking in the footsteps of ancient travelers along Nakasendo Road, it’s impossible not to feel as though you’ve stepped into a samurai film set.
+Imagine villages that feel frozen in time, with dark wooden houses and paper lanterns, connected by a path that winds through forests, mountains, streams, waterfalls, and rice fields.
+Walking the Nakasendo Road, it’s hard not to feel like you’ve stepped onto a samurai movie set.

-In this post, I’ll share what makes the Nakasendo Route so special and how to experience it yourself — I'll tell you right now: the hiking trail is easy, well-signposted, and doesn’t require great physical fitness.
+In this post, I’ll share what makes the Nakasendo Route so special and how to walk it yourself — and I’ll say this upfront: the hike is easy, well signposted, and doesn’t require a high level of fitness.

-It was one of the most special experiences we had during our month long trip to Japan and I guarantee it will be one of yours too!
+It was one of the most special experiences we had during our month long trip to Japan and I’m sure it will be one of yours too!

 .

-You might be wondering how I discovered this journey, completely off the usual tourist path in Japan.
+You might be wondering how I came across this experience, so far from the usual tourist trail in Japan.

-The folks at the Japan National Tourism Organization (JNTO), the official tourism agency of the Japanese government, gave me this tip.
-They are available every weekend at Japan House Sao Paulo, Brazil, to help you plan your trip to Japan—I can confidently say that without their tips and guidance, our trip to Japan wouldn’t have been the success it was.
+The team at the Japan National Tourism Organization (JNTO), the official tourism agency of the Japanese government, first told me about it.
+They are available every weekend at Japan House São Paulo, Brazil (where I live), to help you plan your trip to Japan.
+I can confidently say that without their tips and guidance, our trip wouldn’t have been nearly as smooth.
 Best of all, their service is free.
-Check to see if there’s a branch of this service near where you live.
+Check whether there’s a branch near where you live.

-It was there that I first heard about the Nakasendo Road and gathered some initial information.
-The rest, as always, was a mix of what I found in the blogosphere and the little information provided by Lonely Planet.
-We embarked on this adventure, adding the satisfaction of completing such an unconventional journey in Japan to our itinerary!
+That’s where I first heard about the Nakasendo Road and picked up some initial information.
+The rest, as always, came from what I found on blogs and the limited information I found on Lonely Planet.
+We decided to go for it, and added a pretty unique experience in Japan to our itinerary.

-If you’re looking to discover another journey off the standard tourist route in Japan, check out the Tateyama Kurobe Alpine Route, our journey crossing the Japanese Alps.
+If you’re looking for another off-the-beaten-path experience in Japan, check out the Tateyama Kurobe Alpine Route, where we crossed the Japanese Alps.

 .